davs3275/sbs/med/collier.md

 ---
 5.28.
-Are you angry at a rank smell or an ill-scented breath ?
-What good will this anger do you ?
+Are you angry at a rank smell or an ill-scented breath?
+What good will this anger do you?
 But you will say, the man has reason, and can, if he takes pains, discover wherein he offends.
 I wish you joy of your discovery.
 Well, if you think mankind so full of reason, pray make use of your own.
 Argue the case with the faulty person, and show him his error.
-If your advice prevails, he is what you would have him ; and then there is no need of being angry.
+If your advice prevails, he is what you would have him; and then there is no need of being angry.

 ---
 5.29.
 You may live now if you please, as you would